 Benefits of The Cloverleaf Enneagram Wings Test:

-- In-Depth: This test shows your dominant Enneagram personality type, your Enneagram wing type, the Enneagram triad you belong to, and an overview of characteristics your dominant personality and wing types display.
+- Enneagram triad you belong to, and provides an overview of characteristics associated with your dominant personality and wing types.

 Benefits of The Crystal Enneagram Wings Test:

-- In-Depth: This test shows you an overview of your dominant Enneagram personality type, your basic desire, your basic fear, your communication style, and your wing types.
+- Comprehensive Insights: Crystal’s Enneagram Wings Test provides a thorough overview of your dominant Enneagram personality type, delving into your basic desire, basic fear, communication style, and wing types.

 Benefits of The Integrative Enneagram Questionnaire:

-- In-Depth: This test provides your Enneagram profile, teaches you about the 27 subtypes, the Enneagram centers of intelligence, the Enneagram wings, the lines, the levels of integration, and the six dimensions of stress and strain.
+- Comprehensive: Gain access to an extensive Enneagram profile, featuring insights into the 27 subtypes, Enneagram centers of intelligence, wings, lines, levels of integration, and the six dimensions of stress and strain.

-- Medium-Paced: This test consists of 22 pages of questions and takes about 30 minutes to complete.
+- In-Depth Exploration: With 22 pages of thought-provoking questions, this assessment offers a deeper understanding and takes approximately 30 minutes to complete.

 For more information about the iEQ9 assessment or to purchase, CLICK HERE.